grumBit/webPathProjects/docs/css_notes/css_grum_notes.md

 | Setting | Effect |
 | ------- | ------ |
-| `inline` | elements take up the minimum size required to contain the contents and cannot be altered in size with the `height` or `width` properties.
+| `inline` | Elements take up the minimum size required to contain the contents and cannot be altered in size with the `height` or `width` properties.
 See [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements) for more.
-| `block` | elements fill the entire width of the page by default, but their width property can also be set.
+| `block` | Elements fill the entire width of the page by default, but their width property can also be set.
 Unless otherwise specified, they are the height necessary to accommodate their content.
 The main block-by-default elements are `<h1> through <h6>, <p>, <div> and <footer>`, see [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) for more.
-| `inline-block` | elements can also appear next to each other, can have set `width` and `height`, and do not take up their entire container width.
+| `inline-block` | Elements can also appear next to each other, can have set `width` and `height`, and do not take up their entire container width.

 ### float: [left, right];
 * Move elements as far `left` or `right` as possible.